pstsengb/jenkins_for_ros/README.md

 ### Start Jenkins test(link to private repository)
 > go to your github: setting->Developer settings ->Personal access tokens ,then Generate new token and record token number
 >
-> Setup testing link to private repository
-* different part is when you select 'Branch Source',click Add (as below picture)
+> different part is when you select 'Branch Source',click Add (as below picture)